College of Business Events

 This year's theme follows on the heels of last year's forum, “Life and Work after ChatGPT: New Opportunities and Ethical Challenges from Generative AI,” and will focus on how AI will impact higher education for better or worse.
 How will artificial intelligence impact students and educators?
 What are the potential dangers?
 Can AI be used responsibly?
 You’re invited to explore these questions along with our keynote speaker and panelists.

-The 22nd Ethics and Responsible Business Forum will be presented as a LIVE ONLINE WEBINAR.
+The 22nd Ethics and Responsible Business Forum was presented on Thursday, April 18, 2024, as a LIVE ONLINE WEBINAR.

 EVENT PROGRAM